TillJohanndeiter/quorum-cluster/README.md

 lowest port will be used for voting in quorum, you can add the `--use_port_instead_of_life_time` flag.

-For testing issues you can pass with
+For testing issues, you can pass with

 `-m=i_am_master.py `